Economic Hardship Employment

 What is Economic Hardship Employment?

 Economic Hardship Employment allows current F-1 students who experience unforeseen financial hardship while studying in the U.S. to obtain off-campus employment authorization from U.S. Citizenship and Immigration Services (USCIS) under certain conditions.
-Economic Hardship Employment can help in difficult instances to supplement a student’s income and/or sponsorship.
+Economic Hardship Employment can help supplement a student's income and/or sponsorship under challenging circumstances.
 Economic hardship employment authorization will not allow an F-1 to earn enough to cover the cost of a full-time course of study required to maintain F-1 student status.
-It is a supplement to the student’s income and should not be the sole source of support.
+It is a supplement to the student's income and should not be the sole source of support.

 Who is eligible for Economic Hardship Employment?